rod-trent/DivineDesign/README.md

 Whether you’re facing a new challenge, seeking encouragement, or simply wanting to stay anchored in faith amid the busyness, the newsletter is here to walk with you.

+And, make sure to grab the [Faith in the Workplace: GPS for Busy Professionals](https://amzn.to/43fKWF1) book!
+52-weeks of devotions for the busy professional designed for weekly benefit to accompany regular Bible reading and church attendance.

 # What's Here

 [Bold in the Storm Resource Kit](https://github.com/rod-trent/DivineDesign/tree/main/Bold_in_the_Storm_Resource_Kit)